rolandholik/Quixote/Documentation/tsem.rst

 In the third example, the shell process itself would become untrusted.
-This would cause any subsequent attempts to execute a binary to be considered untrusted events, even if access to the binary is a permitted point in the model.
+This would cause any subsequent attempts to execute a binary to be considered untrusted events, even if access to the binary is a permitted coefficient in the model.

-Since the modeling operates at the level of mandatory access controls, these permission denials would occur even if the process is running with root privilege levels.
+Since the modeling operates at the level of a mandatory security control, these permission denials would occur even if the process is running with root privilege levels.
 This is secondary to the notion that security and trust status are invested in the trust orchestrator and ultimately the TMA.

 From a hardware perspective, this is important with respect to the notion of a TMA being a model for a successor to the TPM.
 From a